ThH00/me104/_modules_honein/week-04.md

     items:
       - type: lecture
         topics:
-          - The Serret-Frenet Triad, cont.
+          - The Serret-Frenet Triad (Curvature of a plane curve)
       - type: exercise

   - date: 2024-02-07